 After the environmental bonus deduction, the basic version of the ID.3 with a travel range of 330 km costs less than €23,430 in Germany and customers will be able to save about €840 per year on operating expenses.

 Head of Sales and Marketing, e-mobility Product Line of Volkswagen, Silke Bagschick opines that there cannot be any more argument of price against the electric car and believes that EVs will be more affordable even without subsidies in the future.

 VW ID.3 & India-bound VW ID.4 at the core of Volkswagen’s electric car revolution

 The Volkswagen Group will be investing in excess of 33 billion Euros up to 2024 into its electric vehicle project and out of this, 11 billion Euros will be invested by the Volkswagen brand as it intends to become the global leader in e-mobility.
-While deliveries of the ID.3 will start in the summer, Volkswagen will premiere the ID.4 as well and start production of the second I.D. car at the German factory by the end of 2020.
+While deliveries of the ID.3 will start in the summer, Volkswagen will premiere the ID.4 as well and start production of the second I.D. car by the end of 2020.
 The ID.4, with a travel range of up to 500 km/charge, which will also be manufactured in USA and China, is confirmed for the Indian market where it is expected to launch in the second half of 2021.
 The VW brand has set an ambitious target of ramping up production to 1.5 million electric cars per year globally by 2025.